Barns Courtney: 2015–2016: beginnings as a solo artist

 In 2015, Courtney released his first track as a solo artist, "Glitter & Gold", which received radio play on BBC Introducing Suffolk and by BBC Radio 1's Phil Taggert, and led to an appearance at Radio 1's Big Weekend in Exeter the following year.
 "Glitter & Gold" also reached No. 1 on the UK Spotify Viral Chart, and No. 2 on the iTunes Alternative Chart.

 Also in 2015, "Fire" was featured in the Bradley Cooper movie Burnt and went on to receive airplay on American rock radio in 2016.
 To date, "Fire" has been streamed more than 150 million times on Spotify, while "Glitter & Gold" has been streamed more than 230 million times.
 Courtney played at the SXSW Music Festival in Austin, Texas, in a showcase for NME magazine in March 2016 and performed "Fire" on Conan O'Brien's TBS talkshow Conan in June.
-In 2017, Courtney was hailed as a "stomping, swaggering rock & roll balancing act teetering between blinding light and total darkness," In early 2017, the It's All Indie website selected Courtney as its No. 1 Sound of 2017.
+In early 2017, the It's All Indie website selected Courtney as its No. 1 Sound of 2017.

 Courtney has opened for artists including The Who, The Libertines, Ed Sheeran, The Lumineers, Tom Odell and Fitz and the Tantrums, and opened for Blur at the closing party for the 2016 Abu Dhabi Grand Prix.
 In 2016–2017, while working on his first full-length album, he performed at the BottleRock Napa Valley festival in California, the Governors Ball Music Festival in New York and the LaureLive Music Festival in Cleveland, OH later in 2017.

 In 2016, Barns Courtney played at the Rock Werchter festival in Belgium on the KlubC stage.